top of page

 What do people say about Northwestern Prentice?*

-*all paraphrased from my own clients and real reviews online
+*all paraphrased from my own clients, providers I know, and real reviews online

-Prentice is a research hospital and was a major player in the ARRIVE Trial that came out in 2018 to determine whether or not 39-week inductions help to lower cesarean rates.
+Prentice is also a research hospital and was a major player in the ARRIVE Trial that came out in 2018 to determine whether or not 39-week inductions help to lower cesarean rates.
 Since this trial required true informed consent, only about 1/4th of the people approached to participate agreed to be in it.
-The results, though widely criticized, confirmed that early inductions slightly lower the risk of cesarean (other studies have found the opposite).
+The results, though widely criticized, confirmed that early inductions slightly lower the risk of cesarean (note: other studies since then have found the opposite).
 Since Prentice was a participant in this study, they tend toward an induction-heavy culture.
 You can expect your doctors to bring up inductions early and often, which many people experience as feeling pressured.
-If you don't want an induction on your due date, expect to have a longer conversation with your doc.
+If you don't want an induction on your due date, expect to have several, longer conversations with your doc.

 Prentice Experience

 You'll start by coming into OB triage on the first floor.
 Many people take advantage of the 24-hour valet parking since you'll be paying an arm and leg to park whether or not you park your car yourself (downtown Chicago prices).
 The triage rooms are teeny tiny, and often no one is allowed back with you.
-Occasionally partners are called back, but rarely doulas.
-With your stuff, it is going to feel a bit claustrophobic.
+The policy is that 1 support person plys one doula are allowed, but it depends on who is working.
+Usually partners are called back, but rarely doulas.
+With your stuff, the room is going to feel a bit claustrophobic.

 view from chicago northwestern prentice women's hospital 8th floor labor and delivery